 If you’re teaching younger children, the way to use these posts is just to treat your bird guide as a picture book and spend a few minutes each week looking at all the interesting birds they may see one day.
 With that, your little lesson is done.

 If you have older students, one of your objectives should be to help them become fluent with a specialized reference book that’s packed with information, the kind of book they will encounter in many different fields of study.
-Here again is how your bird guide introduces this week’s birds:
+Here again is how your bird guide introduces this week’s birds (and it’s not one of the guide’s most helpful introductions):

 SANDPIPERS — Family Scolopacidae.
 The majority of these shorebirds have three distinct plumages.
 Most begin molting to winter plumage as they near or reach their winter grounds.
 Species: 94 World, 66 N.A.
 [North America]